ale-novo/xpradar/radar/doc/CONTRIBUTE.md

 when designing a new gauge.

 * main.cpp - Although this file contains the main() function, very little actually occurs here.
-Several global objects are created, notably the primary executable object ogcAppObject.
+Several global objects are created, notably the primary executable object AppObject.
 After instantiating these objects, a rendering callback is established in FLTK and enters a rendering loop.